 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Some in-network services may require your provider to obtain prior authorization.
-Please refer to each benefit section for more information.
-You pay 100% of inpatient facility charges during a non-covered inpatient stay.
-Applicable innetwork outpatient copayments and/or coinsurance apply to each Medicare-covered service and item you receive innetwork during a non-covered inpatient stay.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You pay 100% of inpatient facility charges during a non-covered inpatient stay.
+Applicable in- network outpatient copayments and/or coinsurance apply to each Medicare- covered service and item you receive in- network during a non-covered inpatient stay.
 Please see each benefit listed in the Outpatient Services section of this chart for information about covered outpatient services and cost-sharing amounts that apply for each service.
-You pay 100% of inpatient facility charges during a non-covered inpatient stay.
-Applicable out-of-network outpatient copayments and/or coinsurance apply to each Medicare-covered service and item you receive out-of-network during a non-covered inpatient stay.
-Please see each benefit listed in the Outpatient Services section of this chart for information about covered outpatient services and cost-sharing amounts that apply for each service.
+You pay 100% of inpatient facility charges during a non- covered inpatient stay.
+Applicable out-of- network outpatient copayments and/or coinsurance apply to each Medicare- covered service and item you receive out- of-network during a non-covered inpatient stay.
+Please see each benefit listed in the Outpatient Services section of this chart for information about covered outpatient services and cost- sharing amounts that apply for each service.